jump-cellpainting/datasets/README.md

 All the data is hosted on the Cell Painting Gallery on the Registry of Open Data on AWS ([https://registry.opendata.aws/cellpainting-gallery/](https://registry.opendata.aws/cellpainting-gallery/)).
 If you'd like to take a look at (a subset of) the data interactively, the [JUMP-CP Data Explorer](https://phenaid.ardigen.com/jumpcpexplorer/) by Ardigen and the [JUMP-CP Data Portal](https://www.springdiscovery.com/jump-cp) by Spring Discovery provide portals to do so.

+## Quick access
+You can find the index with the specific location on ([this](https://zenodo.org/records/13146273/latest)) Zenodo location.
+It also contains the ETags so you can check for file integrity.

 ## Details about the data

 Currently, this collection comprises 4 datasets: